huawei-noah/SMARTS/README_pypi.md

 We would recommend using the prebuilt binaries but if you are using Ubuntu 16 (Xenial), there is a bash script in `extras/sumo/ubuntu_build` that you can use to automate the compilation of SUMO version 1.5.0.

-### macOS
+### MacOS

-macOS installation of SUMO is straight-forward.
+MacOS installation of SUMO is straight-forward.
 See https://sumo.dlr.de/docs/Downloads.php#macos_binaries for details.

 * If you wish to find binaries: **[SUMO Download Page](https://sumo.dlr.de/docs/Downloads.php)**
     * **Please note that building SUMO may not install other vital dependencies that SUMO requires to run.**